it all up

 Harrow-rakes in use in 2004

 The early design of Harrow-rake head was very cheap and worked adequately in loose, sandy soils.
-It has recently being revised for use in harder soils by Norwegian People’s Aid (NPA) and SARVATRA - a demining NGO from India who are working in government controlled areas of Sri Lanka.
+It was revised for use in harder soils by Norwegian People’s Aid (NPA) and SARVATRA - a demining NGO from India who were working in government controlled areas of Sri Lanka.
 Their revision of the Harrow-rake uses a material with a proven record of maintaining integrity in AP mine blasts (low-grade Stainless Steel).
 The tools dig into and cut the ground without the need to apply any downward pressure and can be refurbished periodically to have a very long life.
-Locally made, they cost rather more than the original rake-design, but do not cost as much as three sets of Duracell batteries for a Minelab metal-detector.
+Locally made, they cost rather more than the original rake-design, but do not cost as much as three sets of batteries for a metal-detector.

 The heads of the SARVATRA/NPA Harrow-rakes

-In Tamil controlled areas, the HDU/NPA are field-trialling the new design with a view to their widespread adoption.
-NPA and SARVATRA are refining the design further, to make the REDS applicable on even harder ground and to make refurbishment a simple field exercise.
+NPA and SARVATRA refined the design further, to make the REDS applicable on even harder ground and to make refurbishment a simple field exercise.

 Because the REDS system sieves the ground, it gives the kind of complete confidence of clearance to the required depth that metal-detectors and other area-excavation techniques cannot achieve.
 [This conclusion is among the results of GICHD comparative trials of manual demining systems which took place in Mozambique during October/November 2004.]

-The main limitation of the REDS system is the time that it can take to complete when there is dense undergrowth or the ground is hard with complex root systems.
+The main limitation of the REDS system was the time that it can take to complete when there is dense undergrowth or the ground is hard with complex root systems.

-We need to turn the jungle into loosened ground so that REDS can be used efficiently in a wider range of conditions.
+There was a need to turn the jungle into loosened ground so that REDS could be used efficiently in a wider range of conditions.

 Typical Sri-Lankan jungle